Ormael13/CoCX/BUILDING.md

 For mobile builds get the Harman AIR SDK for Flex Developers v 33.1 from [Harman](https://airsdk.harman.com/download) and extract it into the Flex SDK directory.
 Create a new environment variable `AIR_HOME` and point it to the SDK folder e.g. 'C:\\files\apache-flex-sdk-4.16.1-bin'.
 Edit the Path variable and add an entry to `%AIR_HOME%\bin`

-#### Flex SDK - brrritssocold repository
-Kitteh's mod has a link to a .
-It contains Flex 4.16.1 SDK and flashplayer executable.
-You may use it as an alternative.

 #### IDEA configuration